30-Minute Hoisin Beef Bowls

-When I chat with other moms about the challenge of getting a well-balanced dinner on the table every night, they often assume that my children are good eaters.
+When chatting with other moms about the challenge of getting a well-balanced dinner on the table every night, they often assume that my children are good eaters.
 Well, I’m sorry to say: wrong!
-One of my kids, who shall remain nameless, tortures me every night by picking minuscule specks of onions, garlic, or fill in the blank out of her food — and routinely makes Oodles of Noodles after dinner to stave off hunger.
+One of my kids, who shall remain nameless, tortures me every night by picking minuscule specks of onions, garlic, or whatever else out of her food.
 So whenever I find a new recipe that my whole family loves, I’m not just happy…I’m ecstatic.

-Enter these Asian-inspired hoisin beef bowls: not only do they appeal to kids and adults alike, they can also be made in just 30 minutes from ordinary supermarket ingredients.
+These Asian-flavored hoisin beef bowls are a godsend: not only do they appeal to kids and adults alike, but they can also be made in just 30 minutes using ordinary supermarket ingredients.
 And the beauty of “bowls” is that everyone can create their own.
 Like it plain?
 Go for it.
 Want to dress it up with scallions, crunchy veggies, and cashews?
-Yes, please.
+You do you.
 Eating low-carb?
 Skip the rice and spoon the beef into lettuce cups.
 I promise, you can’t go wrong!

-What you’ll Need To Make 30-Minute Hoisin Beef Bowls
+What You’ll Need To Make Hoisin Beef Bowls

 Step-by-Step Instructions